karllhughes/learn/_posts/2020-12-06-computer-science-blogs.md

 ---
 layout: post
 title: The Best Computer Science Blogs
+description: Detailing 30 of the best computer science blogs, this list will help you continue your education and find enriching, intriguing topics related to this rapidly changing discipline.
+categories: technical-blogs
+cta: Content Ideas
-author: piero
+author: test-name
 date: 2020-12-06
-description: "Detailing 30 of the best computer science blogs, this list will help you continue your education and find enriching, intriguing topics related to this rapidly changing discipline."
-categories: technical-blogs
 img: /assets/posts/computer-science-blogs.png
-cta: Content Ideas
 ---

 Computer science is an amazing field of study, formalizing as a college discipline [in the ’60s](https://cs.uwaterloo.ca/~shallit/Courses/134/history.html#:~:text=1960's,at%20Purdue%20University%20in%201962.) and evolving through the decades since to become part of daily life around the world.
 And, for some of us, it’s also turned into a passion.